 The news broke to me as soon as I returned from office, it is a baby girl.
 Juhi was making tea for me while I sat on the kitchen platform and we shared our relief for this news and the fact that baby and the mother are doing ok.
 All of us were very nervous considering the pregnancy complications Bhabhi (sister in law) had to go through.
 She went through a lot during this whole period.
 The baby was apparently weak but nothing serious as we gathered from everyone.
 We all were rejoicing the fact that everything ended well and were thanking God, there was even sweet distribution in the hospital and many relatives were astonished to notice the celebration following birth of a baby girl.
-In all this though, Mummy was still nervous for she had sensed something which none, including the doctor had noticed.
-Mothers have a unique sense of responsibility for almost everything involving the family which gives them that element of sixth sense.
+In all this though, Mummy was still nervous for she had sensed something which none, including the doctor had noticed by then.
+Mothers have an unique sense of responsibility for almost everything involving the family which gives them that element of sixth sense.
 Mummy has this habit of keeping things to herself, especially the worrisome ones, until it is unavoidable or is resolved.
 As soon as the baby was born, Mummy was quick to spot certain symptoms apart from the fact that she did not cry.
 This was enough to make her enormously nervous.
-The good news was yet to reach her.
+While she was contributing with all the expected expressions for the celebration, the good news was yet to reach her.
 She contacted the doctors and they too expressed their doubts.
 In just couple of days it was clear to her that the baby is a ‘Down Syndrome’ baby.
 She did not share this with anyone except Papa and partially to her daughter Juhi.
 She did not have enough courage yet to share this with Vidhu Bhaiya (Elder brother) and Bhabhi, the parents of the baby.
 Someday it was to be revealed to them and it did not take too long.
 It was only few weeks after the birth, while Bhaiya was routinely scanning through the TV channels through remote, something stuck him instantly on one of the random channel.
 It was a health program and the doctor was explaining Down syndrome symptoms.
 At times one wonders, how suddenly he or she is familiarized with a completely strange thing for the first time and then it keeps on coming.
 Those ten minutes on TV would remain the most intensely attentive moments of his life.
 It did not take much time for him to reach BHU hospital with all the medical documents of the baby which so far he has not paid attention to.
 The inevitable happened at last, and he was now aware of the undeniable truth about his share of heart beat.
 After few moments the frozen him, loosened and he respired to sense the life, he saw people around in the hospital doing their business but he only wanted to immediately reach to his baby girl and grab her, hide her into his arms, close to his heart to protect her from everything.

 Few initial weeks were completely engrossed with the ‘why us’ sentiment.
 In the meantime the baby got her name ‘Chhavi’, the most pronounced word in the family for the lifetime.
 She was still very weak and everyone’s look on her continued to have care and protection than an element of love, let alone a blissful interaction.
 The ‘world’ had started disbursing their responsibility of expressing sympathy.
 There were some genuine empathy, some social formalities and some blunt expression of pity almost declaring loudly, she is not welcomed.
-Some cursed the doctors, for not finding in time so that she could have been aborted in time.
+Few cursed the doctors, for not finding in time so that she could have been aborted in time.
 She was certainly not fit to the worldly definition of ‘desirable’.
-All this while, Papa was the only one who would play with her, cheer her without much response in return with the patience and hope, comparable to pacific ocean.
-No doubt he is a true Hanuman Bhakt !
+All this while, Papa was the only one who would play with her, cheer her without much response in return with the patience and hope, comparable to gigantic pacific ocean.
+No doubt he is a true Hanuman Bhakt (Devotee)!

 While Bhabhi was getting ready for the daily routine and simultaneously checking out the kitchen, Vidhu Bhaiya was still lying on the bed.
 He was little lazy today, he slipped himself a bit towards Chhavi and laid on his sides, adjacent to her and started caressing her.
 Suddenly her eyes twinkled and she made her first straight eye contact with her father.
-That momentary gaze of her pierced through his heart and instantly reached his soul.
+That momentary gaze of her, pierced through his heart and instantly reached his soul.
 That was the last day when anyone in the family was worried, sad or with tiniest of despair, of the fact that Chhavi is different.
 Every single day since then, has been celebration.

 She is the most blissful character I have ever witnessed, always happy, smiling giggling.
 When you go to her wanting to interact with her, she would come very close to you, would look straight into your eye for an extended moment and then you realize the squinting eyes are pouring divinity, saying thousands of words instantly.
 You just cannot look away, you would feel arrested.
 In no exaggerating terms, she is the one in whom I have sensed the possibility of God and has helped in restoring my spiritual quest.
 We celebrate Chhavi every moment and thank God for choosing us, rather blessing us.
 Juhi once showed me an article mentioning a couple with a down syndrome child, who later adopted another down syndrome child.
 They said, one has to have such ‘out of the world’ child to understand how blissful it is.
 We looked at each other and only smiled for finding such a similar emotion which we would never be able to explain to anyone.